melihthedev/JS-Algorithms/README.md

-# This repository consists of the solutions of the algorithm quesionts i've solved.
+# This repository consists of the solutions of the algorithm questions i've solved.

 ---